MCP Server

 Audit endpoints before a launch

-whoami Workspace, region, token expiry.
+whoami Workspace, role, region, token.

 list_endpoints Every endpoint in the workspace.